-- 1. All water service materials shall be lead-free, NSF 61 certified, and be suitable for contact with potable water.
-All wetted materials shall be suitable for service with line content containing chlorine or chloramines. - 2.
-Copper services require wrapping with polyethylene or a suitable pipe wrap tape for a minimum clear distance of 3 feet away from the main.
+- A. NSF Certification - 1.
+All water service materials shall be certified to NSF 61 to be suitable for contact with potable water.
+All wetted materials shall be suitable for potable water service with line content containing chlorine or chloramines. - B. Applicable Service Sizes - 1.
+This section is applicable to 2-inch or smaller water service connections.
+For installation of water service connections larger than 2-inches, refer to Section 3 of these Standards.